GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.5 Can Non-PIV Cards Issued By The Federal Government Be Considered PIV-I?

-* **YES -** The Federal Government may issue non-PIV identity and access cards to individuals who are outside the applicability of [HSPD-12](https://www.dhs.gov/homeland-security-presidential-directive-12).
+* **YES -** The Federal Government may issue non-PIV identity and access cards to individuals who are outside the applicability of [Homeland Security Presidential Directive (HSPD)-12](https://www.dhs.gov/homeland-security-presidential-directive-12).
 Federal Government PIV Card Issuers may issue non-PIV identity cards that meet the PIV-I requirements specified in the [X.509 Certificate Policy for the Federal Bridge Certification Authority](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TN7cAAG&field=File__Body__s) (FBCA CP).
 The FBCA CP specifies the minimum requirements for the Federal Government to rely on PIV-I Non-Federal Issuer (NFI) identity cards.
 Example scenarios where this might apply include facility access cards issued to short term employees (e.g., summer interns) and identity credentials issued by the Legislative and Judicial Branches of the Federal Government.

 <br />[[Return to Table of Contents]](#00-table-of-contents)<br /><br /><br />